fernandokosh/redmine_time_tracker/README.markdown

 ###Time Tracker

-The Stop-Watch.
-Time you spent get's "generated" by the Tracker
+The stop watch.
+Time you spent get's "generated" by the tracker

 ###Time Log

 A time log is a spent amount of time.
 If you stop the tracker, a time log is created.
 A time log has nothing attached to it.
 To add this time to issues or projects, you **book** time.
 If you enable Redmine's own time management you can are able to access these logs.
 Be aware that you should not edit time logs outside the interface provided by the plugin.
+Role permissions can be edited to disable logging.
+This might be useful for reviewers, that do not generate time own their own but want to look up statistics on a project or user.

 ###Time Booking

 A booking is time that is actually connected to a task (project or issue).
 To create a booking, you book time from a time log.
-You are not forces to spent the whole time of a single booking, you can divide as you wish.
-The only limitation is, that you cannot book more time than what was logged.
+You are not limited to spent the whole time of a single booking, you can divide as you wish.
+You however aren't able book more time than what was actually logged.
+The role you have on projects and their settings determine if you are able to edit bookings or are just allowed to create them.

 ###Settings

 The plugin offers a list of settings at the Redmine roles and permission settings page.
-You can set the size and file for a logo to be displayed at the report in the Redmine plugin settings.
+Also you can set the size and file for a logo to be displayed at the report in the Redmine plugin settings.

 ###Report